Thoughtrights/nyc-cam/README.md

 ## To Do

-Fix the leafletJS bug when resizing the window.
++ Fix the leafletJS bug when resizing the window.
 It freaks the map out.
 I tried to stamp it out in a few ways but no luck so far.
 I had suspected something odd with the lat/lon vs lon/lat but don't see it.

++ Make all grid, fullscreen, and map buttons top level.
+Introduce a global status.
+Adjust the status based on the user actions, but also the corner cases where it can be shifted for the user.